C1 Advanced: Scoring from January 2015

 The certificate also contains the UK National Qualifications Framework (NQF) level.

-The candidate’s overall score is averaged from the individual scores for each skill (Reading, Writing, Listening and Speaking) and for Use of English.
+The candidate’s overall score is averaged from the individual scores for each skill (Reading, Writing, Listening and Speaking) and Use of English.

-C1 Advanced is targeted at CEFR Level C1, but also provides reliable assessment at the level above C1 (Level C2) and the level below (B2).
+C1 Advanced is targeted at CEFR Level C1 but also provides reliable assessment at the level above C1 (Level C2) and the level below (B2).
 The following scores are used to report results:

 Scores between 142 and 159 are also reported on the Statement of Results but candidates will not receive a certificate.

 Scoring pre-2015

 Pre-2015, the Statement of Results had the following information, reflecting the total combined score from all four papers: